-Emails show FDA worry over farmers’ water after romaine outbreaks
+Emails show FDA worry with growers after romaine outbreaks

 Industry groups said they’re expanding existing safety practices for their members.
 Joining the industry agreements is voluntary, however, and a farm linked to the fall outbreak was not a member.

-Food-poisoning outbreaks tied to leafy greens have been an ongoing concern for health officials.
-The failure of industry measures to stop outbreaks shows the lack of a clear solution, and even regulators aren’t sure how to fix the problem, said Timothy Lytton, a food-safety expert at Georgia State University.
+Food poisoning outbreaks tied to leafy greens have been an ongoing concern for health officials.
+The failure of industry measures to stop outbreaks shows the lack of a clear solution, and even regulators aren’t sure how to fix the problem, said Timothy Lytton, a food safety expert at Georgia State University.

 This month, the FDA delayed a regulation requiring produce growers to test water for E. coli — which is how the leafy greens industry has been monitoring its water.
 The presence of E. coli doesn’t necessarily make people sick, but can signal potentially harmful strains.
 The agency said it needs more time to consider whether it’s the most practical option.